m5stack/uiflow-micropython/docs/en/advanced/dl.rst

-:mod:`dl` --- deep learning
+dl --- deep learning
 =====================================

-.. include:: ../refs/software.dl.ref
+.. include:: ../refs/advanced.dl.ref

 .. note:: This module is only applicable to the CoreS3 Controller